JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 ## Installation

 ```@meta
-CurrentModule = Simulate
+CurrentModule = DiscreteEvents
 ```

-`Simulate.jl` runs on Julia versions ≥ v"1.0".
+`DiscreteEvents.jl` runs on Julia versions ≥ v"1.0".
 Multithreading requires Julia ≥ v"1.3".

 ```@docs
-Simulate
+DiscreteEvents
 version
 ```

 ## Clocks

-A clock in `Simulate.jl` is an active object residing in a thread and registers function calls or expressions as events, schedules them at a given time or under a given condition and executes them at their time or if conditions are met.
+A clock in `DiscreteEvents.jl` is an active object residing in a thread and registers function calls or expressions as events, schedules them at a given time or under a given condition and executes them at their time or if conditions are met.

 - `Clock` and `ActiveClock`s have virtual (simulation) time.
 A `Clock` can